aholstenson/miio/README.md

 ```

 Check [documentation for devices](docs/devices/README.md) for details about
 the API for supported devices.
+Detailed documentation of the core API is
+available in the section [Using things in the abstract-things documentation](http://abstract-things.readthedocs.io/en/latest/using-things.html).

 ## Tokens and device management